 Before we made the move to full-time hotel living, I had thought the biggest adjustments would be missing the items we left behind or got rid of.
 In reality, the biggest adjustment was being together in such a small space.

-There was quite literally nowhere one of us could go in the room to get away from each other which meant if we needed a break from the other, one of us – obviously me since I was the adult – had to go downstairs to get away from the other.
+There was quite literally nowhere one of us could go in the room to get away from each other which meant if we needed a break from the other, one of us – obviously me since I was the adult – had to go downstairs to get away from the other if we needed a break.

 She did, however, spend a lot of time in the bathroom singing.
 She has a beautiful voice to this day.

 I will be honest and tell you that I have lived in both an extended stay hotel and a regular one at different times in my life.
-In fact, Emma and I lived in a regular motel room for a few months after getting out of the homeless shelter.
+In fact, Emma and I lived in a regular motel room for a few months after we left the homeless shelter in 2010.

 If you’re looking for a cheaper place to live long-term, an extended stay is the way to go.

 If you’re considering living in an extended stay hotel too, you’ll need to find one that will fit your family.
-For my little family, Woodspring Suites fit that bill and honestly there are few situations where I can not see them being a good fit.
+For my little family, Woodspring Suites fit that bill.

 The rooms are decent sized and the cost was less than I would have paid for rent and utilities in a city like where we were living at the time.
 Austin is quite expensive to live in.

 Sure, I could have left Austin, but it had been our home for six years at that point and I really tried not to do too much uprooting at once.
-I had a kid; she needed some form of stability.
+I had a kid and she needed some form of stability.

 In addition to that, Woodspring Suites typically had better reviews on Trip Advisor for the locations I was looking at than other extended stay hotels.
 Reviews for hotels are super important and I am a fiend when it comes to reading them for any location my children will be sleeping in.

-Once I made my decision, I booked our room with Woodspring Suites online at the monthly rate to save money.
+Once I made my decision, I booked our room with Woodspring Suites online.

 Must Have Items for Living in a Hotel